1:22 PM, Friday July 18th 2025

 For example - once you've put a form down on the page, do not attempt to alter its silhouette.
 Its silhouette is just a shape on the page which represents the form we're drawing, but its connection to that form is entirely based on its current shape.
 If you change that shape, you won't alter the form it represents - you'll just break the connection, leaving yourself with a flat shape.
 We can see this most easily in this example of what happens when we cut back into the silhouette of a form.

-This is happening on quite a few of your constructions, for example I've marked on your lobster and mantis in red some areas where it looks like you cut back inside the silhouette of forms you had already drawn.
-One thing I did notice is that many of the instances of cutting into forms (though not all) came down to the fact that your ellipses would come out a little loose (which is totally normal), and then you'd pick one of the inner edges to serve as the silhouette of the ball form you were constructing.
+For example, I've marked on this beetle in red some areas where it looks like you cut back inside the silhouette of forms you had already drawn.
+One thing I did notice looking through your various constructions is that many of the instances of cutting into forms (though not all) came down to the fact that your ellipses would come out a little loose (which is totally normal), and then you'd pick one of the inner edges to serve as the silhouette of the ball form you were constructing.
 This unfortunately would leave some stray marks outside of its silhouette, which does create some visual issues.
 Generally it is best to treat the outermost perimeter of the ellipse as the edge of the silhouette, so everything else remains contained within it.
 This diagram shows which lines to use on a loose ellipse.

 Instead, when we want to build on our construction or alter something we add new 3D forms to the existing structure.
 Forms with their own complete silhouettes - and by establishing how those forms either connect or relate to what's already present in our 3D scene.
 We can do this either by defining the intersection between them with contour lines (like in lesson 2's form intersections exercise), or by wrapping the silhouette of the new form around the existing structure as shown here.